soundata/soundata/docs/index.rst

-Soundata is a Python library for loading and working with audio datasets in a standarized way, removing the need for writing custom loaders in every project, and improving reproducibility.
-It allows you to quickly ``download`` a dataset, ``load`` it into memory in a ``standarized`` and ``reproducible`` way, ``validate`` that the dataset is complete and correct, and more.
+Soundata is a Python library for loading and working with audio datasets in a standarized way, removing the need for writing custom loaders in every project, and improving reproducibility by providing tools validate data against a canonical version.
+It speeds up research pipelines by allowing you to quickly ``download`` a dataset, ``load`` it into memory in a ``standarized`` and ``reproducible`` way, ``validate`` that the dataset is complete and correct, and more.